bennesp/telegramAPI/README.md

 ## Documentation

-Here you can use the Telegram official [documentation](https://core.telegram.org/bots/api#available-methods)
+You can use the Telegram official [documentation](https://core.telegram.org/bots/api#available-methods)

-## List of methods available
+## List of available methods

 Every method has a optional parameter.
 See the Send Custom Keyboard example for more.